Troubleshooting

 - If the monitor stays blank, verify over SSH that the device booted, then reboot with HDMI already connected.

-Every ALPON X5 AI ships with an ALPON Cloud agent that registers the device on first boot and keeps it reachable through the Sixfab Connect platform.
+Every ALPON X5 AI ships with the Sixfab Connect agent.
+The agent registers the device on first boot and keeps it reachable through ALPON Cloud.
 Provisioning requires any one upstream path (LTE, Wi-Fi, or Ethernet) and a reachable connect.sixfab.com.

 The device appears Offline in Sixfab Connect